remydijkstra1999/Beer_Identifying_Neural_Network/README.md

 # Beer_Identifying_Neural_Network

-Identifying different beers based on images, utilizing a neural network
+Challange for identifying different beer brands based on images classification.
+The goal is to reach at least 80% accuracy on the evaluation data.